oceanprotocol/docs/content/tutorials/asset-hosting.md

 #### Step 3 - Generate downloadable link

 Copy the content from `src` field from the `iframe`.
-The link will the in the format as below:
+The link has the following format:
 `https://onedrive.live.com/embed?cid=<CID>&resid=<RES_ID>%<NUMBER>&authkey=<AUTH_KEY>`

 Replace the `https://onedrive.live.com/embed` with `https://onedrive.live.com/download` from the above URL.

-The downloadable file URL will be of the format as below:
+The downloadable file URL has the following format:
 `https://onedrive.live.com/download?cid=<CID>&resid=<RES_ID>%<NUMBER>&authkey=<AUTH_KEY>`

-Enter the the URL in the browser and verify if the file is downloaded correctly.
+Enter the URL in the browser and verify if the file is downloaded correctly.

 #### Step 4 - Publish the asset using the generated link

-Now, copy and paste the link in the Publish page in the Ocean Marketplace.
+Copy and paste the link in the Publish page in the Ocean Marketplace.

 ![Publish the file as an asset](/images/marketplace/publish/one-drive-4.png)